regen-network/regen-server/migrations/README.md

 ```

 By committing your changes you should see a new SQL file in `migration/committed/`.
-Since you were doing local development that change will be automatically committed for you.

 ## Deploying to staging or production

-The migrations are always automatically run in CI.
+The migrations are always automatically run in CI for staging and production.
 See the `migrate` command in `server/package.json`.

 ## Debugging